 Only lot of Reading and trying to attempt all the questions without assessing and managing the limited time available in CAT exam is not a good practice.
 Knowing more only is not sufficient, you should learn to say no to a question and move to the next as time available is less.
 Focus equally on all the sections.
 The time spent on one single difficult question will go waste as there are equal marks for each correct answer.
 It is very much possible that you may attempt correctly two questions instead of one only during the same time that you have spent on the difficult question.
 So better to skip it.

-Almost all the IIMs have increased the intake for 2020-22 batch.
-Not only IIMs but also FMS Delhi has also increased intake to 287 students for MBA 2020-22 batch.
+Almost all the IIMs have increased the intake for 2021-23 batch.
+Not only IIMs but also other top B-schools like FMS Delhi have also increased intake.
 IIMs are on the path to double their intake in coming years.
-More candidates will find admission opportunities in IIMs in 2020.
+More candidates will find admission opportunities in IIMs in 2021.

-Moving ahead with this strategy, IIM Ahmedabad has slashed its qualifying minimum CAT 2019 percentile to 80, IIM Udaipur, Trichy, Amritsar, Nagpur have already announced their increased intake in PGP 2020-22 batch.
+Moving ahead with this strategy, IIM Ahmedabad has slashed its qualifying minimum CAT 2020 percentile to 80, IIM Indore, Kozhikode, Udaipur, Trichy, Amritsar, Nagpur have already announced their increased intake in PGP 2021-23 batch.